3rl-io/spidgets-3dof/README.md

 Customization and other UI features

 We would like to switch to using Monado's drivers since they work with many more glasses.

+### Credits

+This is heavily dependent on open source drivers made by Alex Badics and enhanced by U of Toronto team: https://github.com/hpvdt/ar-drivers-rs.
+See MIT License